Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 Psychology Degree - BSc (Hons) Psychology

-Description of the Psychology Program
+Description of the Psychology Programme

 The Department of Psychology of DEI College, aims to familiarize and educate its students with the science of Psychology.
 Psychology as a study of behavior and mind, embraces all aspects of human experience.
 It is a scientific discipline and an applied science that seeks to understand individuals and groups through general principles and research areas with a common factor in observing, explaining and changing human behavior.